syncfusion-content/wpf-docs/wpf/Autocomplete/Autocomplete-and-filtering.md

 StartsWithCaseSensitive
 </td>
 <td>
-Displays all matches that starts with the typed characters in the control.
+Displays all matches that begins with the typed characters in the control.
 This strategy is case-sensitive.
 </td>
 </tr>
 <tr>